c2d7fa/timespectre/README.md

 You can configure it through environment variables; see the list above.

-If you prefer, you can also build the image yourself:
+If you prefer, you can also build the image yourself from this repository:

-    # docker build .
+    # docker build -t timespectre .
+    # docker run -ti -v $(pwd)/data:/var/lib/timespectre -p 80 timespectre

 ### Without Docker